MrNeilSasa/info2180finalproject/README.md

 # info2180finalproject
 # INFO2180-Final Project

-This is the Final Project for Antonio Neil, Antonia Curtis, Nickhaila Lodge, Quintin Wu and Romairo Crosbie
+This is the Final Project for Antonio Neil, Antonia Curtis, Nickhaila Lodge, Quintin Wu and Romario Crosbie